 I have been there.
-In June of this year, when I made the commitment to this lifestyle change, I spent countless hours and days researching safe brands and scanning labels while shopping.
+In June/July of 2022, when I made the commitment to this lifestyle change, I spent countless hours and days researching safe brands and scanning labels while shopping.
 Shopping organic, seed oil-free, and processed-free, does not have to be overwhelming or overly time consuming, you just need to know what to look for.

 In this guide, I am going to talk about ingredients to avoid, brands I trust, places to source the best foods, and everyone’s favorite: recommended snacks.

 Let’s start with a list of ingredients that must be avoided at all costs:

 The above listed ingredients do not cover everything, there are many more.
 But, if you don’t recognize the ingredient, the chances are your body doesn’t either.
 The ingredients I listed are among the most common ingredients you will find when shopping and scanning labels.